Spirit of giving

 Lincoln and First streets, Hinsdale

-Amita St. Thomas Hospice will decorate its Tree of Remembrance outside of BMO Harris Bank.
-Community members are able to make a donation and have a loved one’s name listed on the boards beside the tree.
-Call the number listed above for details.
+Advent Health St. Thomas Hospice’s Tree of Remembrance will stand outside of BMO Harris Bank from Thanksgiving through the new year.
+Community members are invited to make a donation and have a loved one’s name listed on the boards beside the tree.
+Visit the website listed above for details.

-Find the perfect gift for an animal-lover at the Hinsdale Humane Society Pet Rescue and Resource Center online gift shop.
-T-shirts, hoodies, mugs, tote bags, stuffed animals and more are available for the humans on the gift list.
+Find the perfect gift for an animal-lover at the Hinsdale Humane Society Pet Rescue and Resource Center online gift shop and help raise money to care for homeless animals.
+T-shirts, hoodies, mugs, tote bags and stickers are available for the humans on the gift list.
 Purchases help the organization care for the animals at the shelter.

 Animal sponsorships are a great way to support homeless animals and a great gift idea.
-For a minimum sponsorship of $50, recipients will help provide care for an animal of their choosing, receive a personalized gift sponsorship certificate with the pet’s photo and listing on the society’s website, if desired.
+For a minimum sponsorship of $50, recipients will help provide care for an animal of their choosing, receive a personalized gift sponsorship certificate with the pet’s photo and an optional listing on the society’s website, if desired.
 Sponsorships can be purchased online.
 Questions?
-Call Deborah Kraus at (630) 323-5630, Ext.
-32, or email her at [email protected]
+Call (630) 323-5630 or send an email to [email protected].

-This holiday season, shop for the purr-fect present without having to leave home.
-The Chicago Zoological Society’s Animal Adoption program is highlighting several featured creatures: Hoffman’s Two-toed sloths Raisin and J.Law, Bunny reindeer, Heidi orangutan and Pistachio Kemp’s ridley sea turtle.
+The Chicago Zoological Society’s Animal Adoption program is highlighting two species this holiday season: Kinda, the giraffe calf born Aug.
+19 and the meerkat mob that arrived over the summer.
 Donations to the program are gifts that give twice — helping to provide expert care and feeding of an animal for one year as well as giving a thoughtful and unique present to a loved one.
 Other animals also are available.
 The basic package includes a photo, certificate, fact sheet and more.
-Price: $35 basic package, $65 for plush package (includes stuffed animal).
+Price: $35 basic package, $165 for plush package (includes stuffed animal).